I am not a dog trainer nor do I have a career in anything dog-related. I'm just a girl who did mountains of research before getting an ACD.

 He is fine on a walk or being attached to a tie-off that's staked in the ground.
 It's just something about being on that leash when he's doing his business.
 When it happens, I have found that the best solution is remaining calm.
 Telling him no (firmly but not angrily) and refusing to move until he has stopped.
 It's annoying and I do not like having to do it but he does eventually always stop every time.

 Another thing that Yusuke struggles with is when he mouths, he can be a little rough.
 And he doesn't know that yelping means "ouch."
-I attribute some of this to the fact that we got him before 8 weeks so he never got to play with his littermates and learn from his mama that biting elicits a yelp and that means to stop.
-What helps in these situations is that "alright" word I mentioned above.
+I attribute some of this to the fact that we got him before eight weeks so he never got to play with his littermates and learn from his mama that biting elicits a yelp and that means to stop.
+What helps in these situations is the "alright" word I mentioned above.
 If I say it, he always stops mouthing my hands immediately.
-And then usually licks me because licking intensely is his favorite past time - I think this is a byproduct of our training when stopping him from heeling.
+And then usually licks me because licking intensely is his favorite pastime—I think this is a byproduct of our training when stopping him from heeling.
 He would lick us instead sometimes and we'd praise it lavishly because anything was better than those razor-sharp teeth of his.

 The most helpful tip we were given in these situations (they do happen to us from time to time) is to catch your dog before they begin barking by watching the action of their ears.
 It sounds funny but once you notice it, you'll know exactly what I'm talking about